The Minute Repeater Watch: What It Is & Our Choice Of The Top Ones

-For centuries, any kind of repeater watch has been a sign of wealth; in the modern day, this remains unchanged.
-What has indeed changed is the technology with which the most talented of watchmakers are equipped.
+For centuries, minute repeaters have been a sign of wealth; in the modern-day, this remains unchanged.
+What has indeed changed is the technology with which the most talented watchmakers are equipped when crafting chiming watches.

 Computer modeling, among other cutting-edge techniques, has brought about the most technologically advanced watch movements.
-Evidenced by the pieces we highlight on this page, this technology has not been left out of minute repeater offerings.
+As evidenced by the pieces we highlight on this page, this technology has not been left out of minute repeaters.

 Henceforth, we will be highlighting the top minute repeater marvels produced by the most brilliant watch brands.
-We’ll also be breaking down how the sound produced by one can help you know the time:
+We’ll also be breaking down how the chiming of a repeater watch can help you tell the exact time.

 The links above can be used to skip directly to any specific selection.
-Alternatively, continue scrolling down for the specifics on repeaters, as well as an overview on how they work.
+Alternatively, continue scrolling down for the specifics on repeaters, as well as an overview of how they work.

-A minute repeater watch, one of the most complicated watches that exist, is characterized by some very specific functions that are not shared with the majority of timepieces.
+A minute repeater watch, one of the most complicated watches that exist, is characterized by some very specific functions that are not shared with the majority of mechanical watches.
 The first and most prominent of these is the chiming function.

-The second is the slider or pusher that triggers the movement to resonate.
-As opposed to other chiming timepieces, the minute repeater does it “on command” when actuated, as opposed to a clock that chimes every hour on the hour, for instance.
+The second is the slider or pusher that triggers the movement to chime.
+As opposed to other chiming watches, the minute repeater does it “on command” when actuated, as opposed to a grandfather clock that chimes every hour on the hour, for instance.

-More specifically, a minute repeater will sound off to indicate the time down to the minute.
+More specifically, a minute repeating mechanism will sound off to indicate the time down to the minute.
 To do this, it employs three different tones created by internal “hammers” which rhythmically impact a “gong”.

 The hammer is a solid component within the watch movement which is actuated to impact another component of the movement to create a sound.
 The components to be “hammered” are long circular rods that completely encircle the movement; these are known as the gong.

 How Does A Minute Repeater Watch Work?

-Generally, minute repeaters contain two hammers, each of which make a different sound when it strikes the two gongs.
+Generally, minute repeaters contain two hammers, each of which makes a different sound when it strikes the two gongs.
 Here’s how they come together to resound the time:

 Hammer #1 makes a “ding” sound, for example, and will sound the number of hours.
 So, if it is currently 01:xx AM/PM, hammer #1 will only hit the gong once.
 You can consider this the hour repeater.

-- Hammer #2 makes a “dong” sound, and will sound the number of minutes after each quarter-hour, so consider it the minute repeater.
-If the time is xx:05, hammer #2 will hit the gong 5 times, producing 5 minute repeater chimes (minute 20 is 5 minutes past the last quarter-hour)
+Hammer #2 makes a “dong” sound and will sound the number of minutes after each quarter-hour, so consider it the minute repeater.
+If the time is xx:20, hammer #2 will hit the gong 5 times, producing 5 minute repeater chimes (minute 20 is 5 minutes past the last quarter-hour)

-- The combination of hammer #1 and hammer #2 consecutively hitting the gong will create a third type of sound, the “ding dong”.
+The combination of hammer #1 and hammer #2 consecutively hitting the gong will create a third type of sound, the “ding dong”.
 This dual-tone sound indicates the current quarter-hour.

-To bring it all together – if the time is currently 1:17 AM/PM, hammer #1 will sound once, then hammer #1 and #2 will sound off once indicating one quarter-hour, and then hammer #2 will ring twice.
+To bring it all together: if the time is currently 1:17 AM/PM, hammer #1 will sound once, then hammer #1 and #2 will produce each of the separate tones once indicating one quarter-hour, and then hammer #2 will ring twice.
 Mathematically, it would look something like

 Phonetically, the sound would be “ding”, “ding dong”, “dong” “dong”.